Bird Mites in Houston-Area Homes

 Signs of a Bird Mite Infestation

 Bird mite infestations are notoriously hard to diagnose because the mites are so small and the bites are easy to confuse with other conditions.
-Here is what to look for:
+Use this checklist to evaluate whether bird mites are the likely cause:

-Bites in specific rooms only.
-Because mites crawl from the nest and do not travel far, the bites are usually concentrated in rooms closest to the nest location.
-If you are getting bitten in a bedroom directly below an attic nest or in a bathroom with a vent that has had birds in it, the connection is strong.
+• Bites concentrated in one or two rooms only – mites do not travel far from the nest, so bites in a bedroom directly below an attic nest or in a bathroom with a vent that has had birds in it is a strong indicator

-History of bird activity.
-This is the biggest clue.
-If you have heard birds in a vent, found nesting material near a vent opening, or noticed birds going in and out of a gap on the exterior of your house in the weeks or months before the bites started, the odds are very high that the bites are from bird mites.
+• Recent or current bird activity on the structure – birds in a vent, nesting material near a vent opening, or birds going in and out of a gap on the exterior in the weeks or months before the bites started

 Why Treating the House Does Not Solve the Problem